Daily Weather Forecast For Lancaster - NewsBreak

 Daily Weather Forecast For Lancaster

-LANCASTER, CA(Updated at 8am ET)Here's your weather forecast for the next four days.
+LANCASTER, KY(Updated at 8am ET)Here's your weather forecast for the next four days.

 Sunny during the day; while mostly clear overnight